dshijakovskiTDL/beyond-basics/README.md

 }
 ```

-If we then choose to take out **70 TDL dollars**, the most efficient way to do that would be to return them using:
+If we then choose to withdraw **70 TDL dollars**, the most efficient way to do that would be to return them using:
 - 3 x 20 banknotes => **60**
 - 1 x 10 banknote => **10**
 - Total: **70**